ruppi86/Spiralbase/docs/LLM_thoughts/composting_protocols.md

 # Spiralbase™ Composting Protocols

+These ideas came  from the LLM dialog between Claude 4 Sonnet and ChatGPT 4o.

 These protocols define the logic, rhythm, and ethical foundations for how Spiralbase™ handles forgetting, transformation, and the conservation of relevance.
 Composting is not deletion—it is metabolized memory.

 ---